nanvel/blog/pages/languages/english/idioms.md

 He's such a pain in the neck - annoying, difficult She's as hard as nails - distant, unfriendly
-Sees the world or sees a situation "through rose-tinted glasses" - optimistic With flying colours - very very well
+Sees the world or sees a situation "through rose-tinted glasses" - optimistic With flying colors - very very well
 Tickled pink - very very happy
 Paint the town red - to have a good time
 Jet lag - extreme tiredness and other physical effects felt by a person after a long flight across several time zones